How To Use Dynamic Text For Automation

 Use Cases

-• Save users time by eliminating the need to enter the same information on multiple forms;
+• Save users time by eliminating the need to enter the same information on multiple forms

-• Avoid asking users to type in complicated codes and ID numbers;
+• Avoid asking users to type in complicated codes and ID numbers

-• Shorten the number of Steps in a process.
+• Shorten the number of steps in a process

-Dynamic Text for automation can be used in Smart Walk-Thru Steps of the following types:
+Dynamic text for automation can be used in Smart Walk-Thru steps of the following types:

-• Redirect.
+• Variables

 Was this article helpful?